-How an Agency Went $0 to $15 Million in Under One Year
+How Our Agency Went $0 to $15 Million in Under One Year

 Looking for a creative way to rapidly grow your agency?
 Wondering how to structure an agency acquisition without getting screwed on the other side?
 Whether you want to grow your agency through acquisition or are considering selling to lessen your risk liability, acquisition is one of the best strategies.
 And that’s exactly how one agency soared to $15 Million in under one year.